 There’s no need to keep this a secret: we love to eat when we travel and Lithuania is the best place to find food.

 From the same country that brought you Holy Donut (you’ve gotta check this out and take a million pictures to post on Instagram here) and this list of darling cafes (start drooling now….but seriously), Lithuania also has yummy — and I mean yummy — and *special* pizza.
-Nope, you are not dreaming.
-Lithuania has all this and scrumptiously special pizza because it comes with orange garlic sauce.
+This scrumptiously special pizza comes with orange garlic sauce.

 Yep.
 Orange garlic sauce.
 You read that right.
 You are going to want to come to this pizza place more than once, so I’ll help you out and make it easy...